MS Jan Heweliusz

 MS Jan Heweliusz was a Norwegian-built Polish ferry named after astronomer Johannes Hevelius (Jan Heweliusz) that served on the route Ystad–Świnoujście.
 It was built in Norway in 1977 and was owned by Polish Ocean Lines and operated by its subsidiary company Euroafrica Shipping Lines.

-In the early hours of 14 January 1993 it capsized and sank in 27 metres of water off Cape Arcona on the coast of Rügen in the Baltic Sea while sailing toward Ystad with 64 passengers and crew.
+In the early hours of 14 January 1993, it capsized and sank in 27 metres (88 feet) of water off Cape Arcona off the coast of Rügen in the Baltic Sea while sailing towards Ystad with 64 passengers and crew.
 The accident claimed the lives of 20 crewmen and 35 passengers.
 Ten bodies were never found.
 Nine people were rescued.
-The sinking of Jan Heweliusz is the most deadly peacetime maritime disaster involving a Polish ship.
+The sinking of Jan Heweliusz is the deadliest peacetime maritime disaster involving a Polish ship.

 1986 fire

-In September 1986 the ship suffered a serious fire.
+In September 1986, the ship suffered a serious fire.
 No one on board was injured, but the ship was heavily damaged.
-The ship was repaired by coating the damaged areas with 60 tons of concrete, which increased the weight of the ship and dangerously affected its stability; this was apparently an illegal method.
+The ship was repaired by coating the damaged areas with 60 tons of concrete, which increased the weight of the ship and dangerously affected its stability: this was apparently an illegal method.